yarisvt/tyk-docs/tyk-docs/content/tyk-stack/tyk-multi-data-centre/setup-slave-data-centres.md

 ---
-title: Setup Slave Data Centres
+title: Setup Worker Data Centres
 weight: 2
 menu:
     main:
         parent: "Tyk Multi Data Centre Bridge"
-url: /tyk-multi-data-centre/setup-slave-data-centres/
+url: /tyk-multi-data-centre/setup-worker-data-centres/
 ---

 ## Overview

-You may configure an unlimited number of Slave Data Centres (DC) for ultimate High Availablity (HA).
-We recommend that you deploy your slave data centres as close to your upstream services as possible in order to reduce latency.
+You may configure an unlimited number of Worker Data Centres (DC) for ultimate High Availablity (HA).
+We recommend that you deploy your worker data centres as close to your upstream services as possible in order to reduce latency.

-It is a requirement that all your Tyk Gateway nodes in the Slave DC share the same Redis DB in order to take advantage of Tyk's DRL and quota features.
+It is a requirement that all your Tyk Gateway nodes in the Worker DC share the same Redis DB in order to take advantage of Tyk's DRL and quota features.
-Your Slave DC can be in the same physical DC as the master DC with just a logical network separation.
-If you have many Slave DCs, they can be deployed in a private-cloud, public-cloud, or even on bare-metal.
+Your Worker DC can be in the same physical DC as the Controller DC with just a logical network separation.
+If you have many Worker DCs, they can be deployed in a private-cloud, public-cloud, or even on bare-metal.

 ## Prerequisites

 * Redis
 * A working headless/open source Tyk Gateway deployed

-## Slave DC Configuration
+## Worker DC Configuration

 Modify the Tyk Gateway configuration (`tyk.conf`) as follows:
 `"use_db_app_configs": false,`